 Love and family complications abound in this small-town romance with a little humor, a light mystery and a lot of sweet ice cream.

-The EBOOK for this individual novel is available on Amazon.
+The EBOOK for this individual novel is available everywhere.
 And all THREE books in The Sweet Temptations Collection are available as both an electronic and print boxed set – HERE.